SqrtNegativOne/databaseprojectthing/README.md

 - Subjects
 ### Homework data
 - Subject
 - Deadline
-I guess teachers will have their own application thingie to login with, and students their own.
 ## Functions
+we can have two different login terminals for the student and teh teacher
 ### Teacher functions
 - Assign homework
 - Check student's homework